Little Rock Zoo: Exhibits

 The Arkansas Heritage Farm exhibit features the Arkansas' Diamond Express train as well as a chicken yard for the araucana, Barred Rock, silkie, Polish crested chicken, salmon faverolles chicken, red junglefowl, wild turkey, Toulouse goose, and the Sebastopol goose.
 The farm's barn houses the mammals of this exhibit.
-The zebu, donkey, and miniature horse are located on the left side of the barn and the pygmy goat, baby doll sheep, and barn owl are located on the right.
-This exhibit also has a black-tailed prairie dog habitat, a butterfly garden, and a viewing area for the Aldabra giant tortoise and spur-thighed tortoise.
-This exhibit is located next to the waterfowl pond where the black-bellied whistling duck, radjah shelduck, rosy-billed pochard, paradise shelduck, bar-headed goose, Canada goose, black swan, American white pelican, and Chilean flamingo can be found.
+The donkey, and miniature horse are located on the left side of the barn, followed by the pygmy goat, and baby doll sheep.
+This exhibit also has a Ringtail habitat, a butterfly garden, and a viewing area for the Aldabra giant tortoise and spur-thighed tortoise.
+This exhibit is located next to the waterfowl pond where the bar-headed goose, Canada goose, and Chilean flamingo can be found.